olemyk/ansible-ipquorum/README.md

-**Example 3:**
+**Example 4:**

-- Installs IP-Quorum with Oracle Java.
+- `ipquorum_install_javasdk_src_local: '/Users/olemyk/Downloads/'`
-- Copies inn the java install packages from URL
+   Copies inn the java install packages local folder.
-- Disables the Firewalld service
+- `ipquorum_install_javasdk_archive_package: 'jdk-8u221-linux-x64.tar.gz'`
+    Name of the archive file.
+-  `ipquorum_install_javasdk_packages: 'jdk1.8.0_221'`
+    name of the package, this will also be install dir.
+- `ipquroum_firewall_disable: true`
+    Do not disables the firewalld.
+(Default disables it.).
+- `ipquorum_banner_motd: true`
-- ipquorum_banner_motd` Configures Linux MOD/Banner with Information about IP-Quorum Service
+   Configures Linux MOD/Banner with Information about IP-Quorum Service.
+- ` ipquorum_nometadata: '-nometadata' `
-- When `ipquorum_nometadata:` is set to `'-nometadata'` it will not generate ip-quorum app that stores configuration data for node recovery operations.
+   When set to. '-nometadata'`  it will not generate ip-quorum app that stores configuration data for node recovery operations. (default is with metadata)
-- When `sv_box_one` is defined, it will connect to the SV cluster and Generate new IP-Quorum app file and copy inn new IP-Quorum app directly from SV nodes
+- `ipquorum_local_ipquorum_app_src: `
+This copies inn the IP-Quorum APP from local folder on your Control node.
+(Default is /files in your ansible role).

+Default:
+- ` ipquorum_reboot_automatic: true `
+Default it will try to disabled the selinux, if that changes the server will reboot.

 ```
     - hosts: ipquorum